-The general form of the harvest control rule utilized for the California CPS fisheries was designed to continuously reduce the exploitation rate as biomass declines.
+The general form of the harvest control rule utilized for the CPS fisheries is designed to continuously reduce the exploitation rate as biomass declines.
 The general formula used is:

-$H = (BIOMASS-CUTOFF) \times FRACTION \times DISTRIBUTION$
+H = (BIOMASS-CUTOFF) x FRACTION x DISTRIBUTION

 H is the harvest target level, CUTOFF is the lowest level of estimated biomass at which directed harvest is allowed and FRACTION is the fraction of the biomass above CUTOFF that can be taken by the fishery.
-BIOMASS is generally the estimated biomass of fish age 1+ at the beginning the season.
+BIOMASS is generally the estimated biomass of fish age 1+ at the beginning of the season.
 DISTRIBUTION is the average portion of biomass assumed in U.S. waters.
-The purpose of CUTOFF is to protect the stock when biomass is low.
-The purpose of FRACTION is to specify how much of the stock is available to the fishery when BIOMASS exceeds CUTOFF.
+The CUTOFF term is to protect the stock when biomass is low.
+The FRACTION term specifies how much of the stock is available to the fishery when BIOMASS exceeds CUTOFF.
 It may be useful to define any of the parameters in this general harvest control rule so that they depend on environmental conditions or stock biomass.
 Thus, the harvest control rule could depend explicitly on the condition of the stock or environment.

-The formula generally uses the estimated biomass for the whole stock in one year (BIOMASS) to set harvest for the whole stock in the following year (H) although projections or estimates of BIOMASS, abundance index values or other data might be used instead.
+The formula generally uses the estimated biomass for the whole stock in one year (BIOMASS) to set harvest for the whole stock in the following year (H) although projections or estimates of BIOMASS, abundance index values, or other data might be used instead.
 BIOMASS is an estimate only, it is never assumed that BIOMASS is a perfect measure of abundance.
-Efforts to develop a harvest formula must consider probable levels of measurement error in BIOMASS which typically have CVs of about 50 percent for CPS.
+Efforts to develop a harvest formula must consider probable levels of measurement error in BIOMASS, which typically have CVs of about 50 percent for CPS.